-It was 7th of October, 2007 when I stood beside a young freck-faced, curly-haired golfer named Rory McIlroy at the back of the 18th green on the Old Course at St. Andews.
+It was 7th of October, 2007 when I stood beside a young freck-faced, curly-haired golfer named Rory McIlroy at the back of the 18th green at the Old Course at St. Andews.

 We stood there watching the third last pairing of Open Champions Paul Lawrie and Padraig Harrington completing their rounds in the Alfred Dunhill Links Championship.

-Lawrie was standing over a birdie putt that if he holed it would tie him with McIlroy in then third place on 15-under-par.
+Lawrie was standing over a birdie putt that if he holed it, would tie him with McIlroy in then third place on his own at 15-under-par.

 As we looked on, McIlroy commented: “If Lawrie misses this putt, that’s my Tour card”.